Frequently asked questions

 Getting a visa can seem like a complex task, but there's nothing to fear.
 Here are some of the most frequently asked questions about getting your visa, and helpful answers to make your application a little simpler.

 All international students studying a full-time, on-campus course need a Student Route visa to study in the UK.

 You'll also need this visa if you're on a part-time postgraduate course, but the following restrictions apply:

 - No dependants

-European Economic Area, If you have a different visa which allows you to study in the UK, you may be exempt.
+If you have valid Settled or Pre-settled status as an EU, EEA or Swiss citizen under the EU Settlement Scheme you will not require a Student Route visa.
+If you have a different visa which allows you to study in the UK, you may be exempt.
 If you are unsure, contact us to check.